NYPL/docsservice/README.md

 ## Deployment

+Travis is set up to automatically deploy to the appropriate environment for development, qa, and production

-To deploy to an environment, run the corresponding command:
+To deploy to an environment by hand, run the corresponding command:

 ~~~~
 npm run deploy-[development|qa|production]